RichieSjt/Scheduler/README.md

 # Scheduler
-An operating system scheduler simulator developed as a project for the Operatng Systems course.
+An operating system scheduler simulator developed as a project for the Operating Systems course.

 ## Functionality
 **A program that reads from a text file processes that will enter a scheduler simulator.